vicarchive/site/README.md

 <br /><br />
 To do list:
 - CSS the art page, add my art to the buttons
-  - Probably no images in the BG, maybe a light color
   - Add some color to the elements
 - Finish creating all linked art pages
 - Organize and CSS about me